FAIR-by-Design-Methodology/CLARIN-Training/resources/2nd Session - Under Development/04 Publishing/Publishing considerations.md

 - examine the content of the accompanying files for publishing
 - define the publishing steps from the Skills4EOSC FAIR by Design Methodology
-- use the FAIR signposting to include metadata in the resulting html pages
+- use the FAIR signposting to include machine readable metadata in the resulting html pages

-# Introduction
+## Introduction

 The Skills4EOSC FAIR-by-design Methodology defines a set of steps to make sure that the produced learning materials are published respecting the FAIR principles.
 To prepare for this, a set of files needs to be manually edited, making sure all the necessary information needed to accompany the materials is present.
 The methodology also uses the FAIR signposting, enabling metadata to be present in the resulting html files.